 I also think its rather dysfunctional that we spend the year pushing ourselves with our jobs/careers ‘ living’ for the weekend so we can have two days off to rest up before we push through a crazy week once again.
 We have work, families, kids, social events, social media all screaming for our attention.
 We hang out for the end of the year to all take some time off and unwind for a few weeks (if lucky) only to do it all again the following year.
 I feel like at some point our society got it all wrong.
 Coming from someone who loves what they do, I still think the disproportionate time between career and leisure is extremely f**cked up.
 Perhaps the utopian more balanced world I dream of is not achievable, but I guess that’s why I’m heading to Italy soon to take advantage of siestas.

-As for this pasta dish, it was born out of a time of needing a quick and easy meal with not a lot of time to prepare.
+As for this pasta with creamy capsicum roasted sauce recipe, it was born out of a time of needing a quick and easy meal with not a lot of time to prepare.
 It encapsulates the type of food we need to nourish us but fuel us quickly without fuss.
 It is also super adaptable in regards to the proteins that you can add to it.
 We enjoyed it with prosciutto but it would be lovely with chicken and feta too.
 As always, I hope you love it as much as I do, and please look after yourself in the lead up to the holiday break.
 It can be a bit mental.

 pasta with creamy roasted capsicum sauce

 - 2 people

 - 30 minutes + 2 hour soaking time for cashews

 - cooking time

 - 10 minutes

 - 3 large red capsicums

 - 1/3 cup cashews, soaked for 2 hours